marinavbrown/MBSE/README.md

 This repository contains code examples and exercises for a course in Model-Based Systems Engineering (MBSE).
 Our computing environment in this class will be the Scala programming language inside the Intellij IDEA development editor.

 This page has instructions for getting your Scala environment set up and download the files that are in this repository.
-Once you're done here, you can take a look in the ```src``` starting with ```Week4```.
+Once you're done here, you can take a look in the ```src``` folder starting with ```Week4```.

 ### Installation